lakegrove/Grocery_Delivery_Business_Case/README.md

 # Grocery Delivery Business Case

 Since the beginning of Covid one year ago, there has been a massive shift into grocery delievery as less people are able or comfortable to go out to get their own groceries.
 With this development, a fantastic opportunity has spung up for delivery services to fill the need of the market.
 Imperfect Produce is a grocery delivery service that delivers high quality food that isn't accepted by many conventional grocery stores due to the appearance of the food.
 Imperfect produce buys this food and sells custom delivered boxes of food as part of a subscription services at a discount to what can be found at most grocery stores.
-They are able to sell this food at a discount due to the nature of alternatives with this food either going to waste or being donated.
 This helps customers source high quality food for a bargin price, while helping Imperfect Foods bottom line and objectives of reducing food waste and helping the environment.

 Imperfect Foods also offers 33% off its service to people elgible for SNAP benefits in an effort to help low income people eat well as often the affordiability and availability of high quality food prevents certain populations from eating a healthy diet.
-It is esimated that nearly 25 million people in the United States are in food deserts with more than half of them being low income.
+In 2010, it was esimated that nearly 25 million people in the United States are in food deserts with low access to grocery stores.

 Currently Imperfect Foods reports roughly 350,000 customer so there is a huge opportunity to grow their business both in their main segment as well as helping out people in low income and food desert communities.